-(Mark One) ☑ QUARTERLY REPORT FPURSUANT TO SECTION 1 3 OR 15(d) OF THE SECU JRITIES EXCHANGE ACT OF 1934 For the qua arterly period ended Marc ch 31, 2022 OR ☐ TRANSITION REPORT FPURSUANT TO SECTION 1 JRITIES EXCHANGE ACT OF 1934 For the transitio n period from to Comm nission File Number: 001- 40465 , Managata laga Marqeta, Inc. (Exact name of registrant as specified i n its charter) Delaware 27-4306690 (State or other juris diction of incorporation or organization າ) (I.R.S.
-Employer Identification Number) e, 6th Floor, Oakland, Califo rnia 94612 (Address of principal executive offices) (Zip Code) (888) 462-7738 · - nt's telephone number, including a egistered pursuant to Section 12(b o) of the Act: of each class Trading Symbol(s) Name of each exchange on which registere d Class A common stoci k, \$0.0001 par value per share MQ The Nasdaq Stock Market LLC (Nasdaq Global Select Market) or 15(d) of the Securities Exchange Act of 1934 during subject to such filing requirements for the past 90 days le required to be submitted pursuant to Rule 405 of vas required to submit such files).
-Yes \boxtimes No \square f Regulation S-T accelerated filer, a smaller reporting company, or an eard "emerging growth company" in Rule 12b-2 of the Ex Large accelerated filer Accelerated filer Non-accelerated filer \boxtimes Smaller reporting company Emerging growth company \boxtimes ndicate by check mark if the registrant rsuant to Section 13(a) of the Exchang led transition period for complying with any new or revis sed financial Indicate by check mark whether th e registrant is a shell company (as de fined in Rule 12b-2 of the Exchan ige Act).
-Yes □ No ⊠ 432,784,327 shares of the registrant c, par value \$0.0001 per share, outsta value \$0.0001 per share, outstanding and 111,656,84 19 shares of the -
+(Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECU JRITIES EXCHANGE ACT OF 1934 For the qua rterly period ended Jun ne 30, 2022 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECU JRITIES EXCHANGE ACT OF 1934 For the transition period from to Commis ssion File Number: 001 40465 N /larqeta, Inc. of registrant as specified i Delaware 27-4306690 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification Number) 180 Grand Avenue, 6th Floor, Oakland, Californ (Address of principal executive offices) nia 94612 (Zip Code) (Registrant ^s (888) 462-7738 s telephone number, including a area code) Securities reg istered pursuant to Section 12(I o) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered ed Class A common stock, \$0.0001 par value per share MQ The Nasdaq Stock Market LLC (Nasdaq Global Select Market) Indicate by check mark whether the registrant (1) has filed all reports requestion that (1) has filed all reports requestion for such shorter period that the registrant was required to file s such reports), and (2) has been subject to such filing requirements for the past 90 days s.
+Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electroni (§232.405 of this chapter) during the preceding 12 months (or for such she f Regulation S-T Indicate by check mark whether the registrant is a large accelerated file company.
+See the definitions of "large accelerated filer," "accelerated filer," Large accelerated filer $\ \square$ Accelerated filer Non-accelerated filer ⊠ Smaller reporting company Emerging growth company X If an emerging growth company, indicate by check mark if the registrant had accounting standards provided pursuant to Section 13(a) of the Exchange ded transition period for complying with any new or revi sed financial Indicate by check mark whether the registrant is a shell company (as defin ned in Rule 12b-2 of the Exchar nge Act).
+Yes □ No ⊠ As of August 5, 2022, there were 445,684,316 shares of the registrant's registrant's Class B common stock, par value \$0.0001 per share, outstand · • value \$0.0001 per share, outstanding and 103,183,5 503 shares of the

 Note About Fo orward-Looking Statements Page 3

 Part I - Financial Information

 Item 1.
 Condensed Consolidated Financial Statements: 4

-Condensed Consolidated Balance Sheets 4
+Condensed Consolidated Balance Sheets

 Condensed Consolidated Statements of Operations and Comprehensive Loss 4 5

 Condensed Consolidated Statements of Redeemable Convertible Preferred Stock and Stockholders' Equity (Deficit) 6

-Condensed Consolidated Statements of Cash Flows 7
+Condensed Consolidated Statements of Cash Flows 8

-Notes to Condensed Consolidated Financial Statements 9
+Notes to Condensed Consolidated Financial Statements 10

 Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 24
+Management's Discussion and Analysis of Financial Condition and Results of Operations 26

 Item 3.
-Quantitative and Qualitative Disclosures About Market Risk 37
+Quantitative and Qualitative Disclosures About Market Risk 42

 Item 4.
-Controls and Procedures 38
+Controls and Procedures 43

 Part II - Other Information

 Item 1.
-Legal Proceedings 39
+Legal Proceedings 44

 Item 1A.
-Risk Factors 39
+Risk Factors 44

 Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds 78
+Unregistered Sales of Equity Securities and Use of Proceeds 83

 Item 3.
-Defaults Upon Senior Securities 78
+Defaults Upon Senior Securities 83

 Item 4.
-Mine Safety Disclosures 78
+Mine Safety Disclosures 83

 Item 5.
-Other Information 78
+Other Information 83

 Item 6.
-Exhibits 79
+Exhibits 84

-Signatures 80
+Signatures 85